Skip to main content

 The fewer antibiotics we all take, the better — for ourselves and the whole planet.

-Although antibiotics kill both good and bad bacteria, they can miss bacteria like Clostridium difficile (C. diff).
+Although antibiotics kill both good and bad bacteria, they can miss bacteria like Clostridium difficile (also called C. diff).
 After taking antibiotics, you could get a C. diff infection, which causes diarrhea and can require emergency medical attention.
-Antibiotics can also cause abdominal pain and yeast infections like vaginosis or thrush.
+Antibiotics also can cause unwanted side effects by disrupting the body’s healthy bacterial balance, such as abdominal pain and yeast infections like vaginosis or thrush.

-Overuse of antibiotics also contributes to the rise of “super bugs,” or antibiotic resistant bacteria.
-So, avoiding antibiotics when possible is one way to promote good health globally.
+Overuse of antibiotics also contributes to the rise of “superbugs,” or antibiotic-resistant bacteria.

-If you feel sick, talk to your doctor and ask whether you have a bacterial or viral infection.
-From there, they can tell you what the best treatment is.
+When you feel sick, talk to your doctor and ask whether you have a bacterial or viral infection.
 If it’s bacterial, antibiotics can help.
-But if it’s viral, it needs to run its course.
+If influenza is the culprit, your provider can recommend the best treatment for flu.
+But often, a viral infection just needs to run its course.

-If you have the flu and seek treatment early enough, in the first two days doctors can prescribe anti-viral medications to shorten the length of the sickness and limit its severity.
-If you’re diagnosed with the flu after that, over-the-counter medication can still help treat some symptoms.
+In the first 2 days of your flu infection, your doctor can prescribe antiviral medications like Tamiflu.
+They help prevent the virus from multiplying, shortening the length of the sickness and limiting its severity.
+If you’re diagnosed with the flu after the 2-day window, over-the-counter medication can still help treat some symptoms.

-Even without medication, viruses are “self-limiting,” meaning they’ll go away with or without treatment.
-Try some home remedies, too, like:
+But even without medication, viruses are “self-limiting,” meaning they’ll go away with or without treatment.
+Try some home remedies for flu, too, like:

 • Young children